ryankanno/vim-config/README.md

 # My .vim configuration

 Here be dragons.
-I periodically walk through my configuration file and fix things that aren't working for me and/or try to better optimize my development environment.
-If that doesn't suit you, you have been warned.
-On the flip, this means you'll have an awesome dev environment.
+I periodically walk my configuration file and fix things that aren't working for me and/or try to better optimize my development environment.
+As humans, we're generally terrible about it since we're resistant to change.
+If that doesn't suit you, you've been warned.
+On the flip, if this does suit you, it means you'll have an amazing dev editing environment.

 People have asked why I don't use [Vundle](https://github.com/gmarik/vundle).
-I would if you could map to particular git commit, but it doesn't look like you can.
-Unfortunately, I do enjoy explicit dependency management.
+I totally would if you could map to a particular git commit/has, but it doesn't look like you can.
+Unfortunately, I enjoy explicit dependency management.

 ## Quick Setup

 curl -o - https://raw.github.com/ryankanno/vim-config/master/install.sh | bash

+At some point, I will detect if you already have this installed and do the right thing, like compile command-t and detect a previous installation, but for now, just bear with me.

 ## Shortcuts

-Here's a list of shortcuts I use on the daily.

-* Remap jk/kj in insert mode to ESC. - Remapping ESC is good for the soul.
+* Remap jk/kj in insert mode to ESC
-* Remap ; to : - Not having to press shift is pretty amazing.
+* Remap ; to :

 ## Plugins